SebastienBocquet/ConvertibleUAV/doc/source/software.rst

   * a coefficient $TILT\_THROW\_RATIO$ to control the angular amplitude of the servomotor
   * a reversed control parameter allows to control the servo displacement direction
-  * a $TRANSITION\_ANGLE$ that controls the switch between the hovering and the normal mode
+  * a $TRANSITION\_ANGLE$ in radian that controls the switch between the hovering and the normal mode

 .. math:: tilt\_pwm = (input\_pwm\_tilt-3000) TILT\_THROW\_RATIO
    :label: eq_manual_tilt